-Since visceral fat hides inside of the body, it can be hard to see how much of this type of fat a person has.
-Imaging technology like MRI or CT scans can be very expensive, even though they remain the most accurate way to confirm the presence of visceral fat.
+Visceral fat hides inside of the body.
+Consequently, it can be hard to see how much of this type of fat a person has.
+Imaging technology like MRI or CT scans remain the most accurate way to confirm the presence of visceral fat.
+Unfortunately, such scans are also very expensive.
 Most doctors will ask questions about a patient’s lifestyle and measure their waist to come up with a rough estimate as to the amount of excess visceral fat.

 Ready to start losing visceral fat?
 Great!
 Changes to exercise routines and diets are an extremely effective way to make visceral fat disappear.
 Strive to exercise for at least 30 minutes each day to burn fat through aerobic and strength training.
 Optimize your workouts and get ready for the next one by consuming supplements like BCAA for recovery.

 Try a bit of mindful eating.
-A healthy diet that substitutes protein and complex carbohydrates for processed and sugary foods will go a long way towards losing weight and visceral fat.
+Try a healthy diet that substitutes protein and complex carbohydrates for processed and sugary foods.
+You may find that it goes a long way towards losing weight and visceral fat.

 Scientists have been working hard to learn more about brown fat.
 Its main function is to transform food into body heat.
 You can find pockets of brown fat close to the neck, shoulders, and collarbone area.